timmyreilly/Django-From-Azure/README.md

 4. Copy and paste the code from views.py into your views.py.
 	1. This is the logic of the matter.
 Its the fun part.

-Alright you're sites all ready save all your changes!
+Alright you're sites all ready.
+Save your changes!
 We're about to deploy.

 **Deployment**

+This is a common git flow.
+For personal git controlled code this is a very simple way to get your head wrapped around the process.
+Start here and you'll work your way into the git mastery.

+Run these commands in this order

+git add .
+git commit -a -m "Description of Commit" git push azure master

 **Learning **